-When Katherine started the program she was able to overcome the stigma of her diagnosis and realize her self-worth.
-She met Jesus in the program.
+When Katharine started the CARE for AIDS program in Sinai, she was able to overcome the stigma of her diagnosis and realize her self-worth.
+She realized for the first time Jesus loved her unconditionally, and she made a faith decision in the program.

 Katherine prays that as she begins her business selling tissues and soaps, that it will be successful.
-She prays for continued health.
-Her biggest hope is to educate her children.
+Join us as we pray for Susan’s continued spiritual growth and physical health.

 DONATE TO THE CARE FOR AIDS CENTER IN SINAI